ncarroll0488/terragrunt-demo/README.md

     * This is configured in `terragrunt/regional/demo/vpc_endpoints/demo`
 * An ECS fargate cluster with Service, Execution, and Task roles and accompanying IAM policies
     * This is configured in `terragrunt/regional/demo/ecs/clusters/demo`
+This is not designed to create any useful infrastructure.
+Rather, this serves to demonstrate how terragrunt manages dependencies.

 # How to use this
 1) Install [Terraform](https://developer.hashicorp.com/terraform/downloads)